 International Driving Permits

-AAA offices can issue international driving permits at “special member pricing” – a variable discount to full price, which can vary from office to office, but typically ranges around $20 per permit.
-Permits require two passport-sized photos and a valid driver’s license, and can be issued while you wait.
+AAA offices can issue international driving permits at special member pricing, a variable discount to full price, which can vary from office to office but typically ranges around $20 per permit.
+Permits require two passport-size photos and a valid driver’s license, and AAA can issue them while you wait.

 Hertz Rental Car Discounts

 All AAA members get special discounts on vehicles rented with Hertz.
 Discounts can be as little as a few percentage points or north of 20%, depending on the location and vehicle models.